 Garlic chives (also known as Chinese chives) are a versatile garden plant commonly grown in culinary herb garden settings and as an ornamental flowering perennial.
 At first glance, you could easily mistake garlic chives for common chives, or regular chives but on closer inspection, you will see their leaves are very different and they taste like garlic.

 This amazing herb is a staple in Chinese and Japanese cuisine where it is treated as a vegetable and lightly steamed or cooked in broths, soups, egg, and seafood dishes and stir fry recipes, adding a delicious mild garlicky flavor.
 My absolute favorite way to use garlic chives is to gently saute the flowering scapes in salty butter and drizzled over baked cod.
 It tastes sublime!

 In the west, garlic chives are grown more for their attractive flower display in garden borders than for cooking.
 This is perfectly understandable as the flowers are stunning and a magnet for pollinating and other beneficial insects.
 It can be grown in containers, flower borders, vegetable gardens alongside other herbs, and even as a dense ground cover.
-Garlic chives are prized for their compact green mounded foliage and tall flowering stems topped with delicate white flowers in late summer and autumn.
+Garlic chives are prized for their compact green mounded foliage and tall flowering, light green stems topped with delicate white flowers in late summer and autumn.